-If you experience sudden pain in the middle or upper right section of your abdomen, you may be having a gallbladder attack.
-The pain may last a few minutes to a few hours, and it may lessen or disappear, only to recur.
-Or, the pain may be located in your
+What does a gallbladder attack feel like?
+And, exactly what is a gallbladder attack?
+If you experience sudden pain in the middle or upper right section of your abdomen, you may be having one.
+The gallbladder pain may last a few minutes to a few hours, and it may lessen

 Like the upper back, the mid-back region is very stable, and this stability gives it some protection from injury.
 But the same underlying conditions and circumstances that can result in upper back pain also can result in middle back pain.
 These include: